o-x-y-z-o-n-e/Survival-Of-The-Fittest/SurvivalOfTheFittest/README.txt

 MP4 "Survival of the Fittest - Gameplay Trailer" - Sample Gameplay PDF "Survival of the Fittest - Playtesting Data" - Contains results from playtesting Folder "Audio" - Contains all game audio
-README text file - Thats this!
+README.txt - Thats this!
 You're reading it!

 GameBros Members:
 Brayden Cooke